 In the case of inclement weather, such as rain, we will move the service into the Gathering Place.
 All persons will indoors will be required to mask and be socially distanced from persons not in their household.

 Small Group Activities

-The Council and Healthy Church Team will meet again on June 15 to evaluate CUMC’s services and activities and make recommendations for the future.
+The Council will meet again before October 17th to evaluate CUMC’s services and activities and make recommendations for the future.

 Chair, Cunningham Church Council